VirtualFlyBrain/VFB2/content/en/about/privacy.md

 ## Virtual Fly Brain Privacy Notice

-**Last updated: February 2026**
+**Last updated: May 2026**

 The Virtual Fly Brain (VFB) project is committed to protecting your privacy and keeping you informed about how your personal information is used.
 This privacy notice explains how we collect, use, and protect your personal data when you visit our website.

 ### What information do we collect?

-We collect information about your visit to our website through Google Analytics, a web analytics service provided by Google, Inc. This includes:
+**Website analytics (Google Analytics 4).** We use Google Analytics 4 to understand how the site is used.
+When you visit a page, your IP address is sent to Google for the purpose of deriving an approximate geographic location, and is then discarded; the raw IP is not stored against your analytics record.
+The data we receive is aggregated and includes:

-- Your IP address (anonymized)
+- Approximate geographic location (city/country level)
 - Browser type and version
 - Operating system
 - Referring website
 - Pages visited and time spent on each page

-- Geographic location (country/city level only)
+**Web-server logs.** Our front-end load balancers and application containers produce request logs that include your IP address.
+These logs are short-lived and operational only — they are not persisted beyond the lifetime of the running container and are lost on restart.

-We do not collect any personally identifiable information such as names, email addresses, or contact details unless you voluntarily provide them (for example, through our contact forms or feedback mechanisms).
+We do not collect personally identifiable information such as names, email addresses or contact details unless you voluntarily provide them through our contact forms, feedback links or community channels.

 ### How do we use this information?